Understanding z/VM CPU Utilization

 The command CP QUERY TIME shows total CPU time and virtual CPU time used by the issuing guest, since guest logon.

 The commands CP INDICATE USER and CP INDICATE USER EXPANDED show total CPU time and virtual CPU time used by the named guest, again, since guest logon.

 In this article we've described that both PR/SM and z/VM keep accumulators that track CPU consumption.
 All of these accumulators come out in CP Monitor.
 Perfkit reports on all of them.

 PR/SM's accumulators describe time used by logical PUs, time logical PUs induce in PR/SM, and time PR/SM uses for itself.
 Utilization percentages calculated from these three accumulators come out in the FCX126 LPAR and FCX202 LPARLOG reports.

-z/VM's accumulators describe, for each logical PU, time used by guests, time induced in the Control Program, time spent by the Control Program for its own purposes, and time spent waiting.
+z/VM's accumulators describe, for each logical PU, time used by guests, time induced in the Control Program, time spent by the Control Program for its own purposes, time spent waiting, and time spent parked.
 Utilization percentages calculated from these accumulators find their way into many Perfkit reports, notable examples being FCX126 LPAR and FCX225 SYSSUMLG.